Today I am sharing my simple living minimalist New Year resolutions / New Year goals with you.

-Both of these documentaries really showcased what is happening in our homes and in our environment.
+Both of these documentaries showcased what is happening in our homes and our environment.
 I am not trying to be perfect by any means, but I would love it if my children could grow up in a non-toxic world.

 I am always looking for ways to be more eco-friendly.
 Last year I stopped using plastic bags and I try not to buy things wrapped in plastic.